Adjunct Professorship at Ohio University

 The Scripps School of Communication offered their Intro to Publication Design to students not majoring in Visual Communication and I taught an online section of the course with between 12 and 18 students.
 This course introduced the fundamentals of design (contrast, repetition, alignment, proximity) through various design projects that also taught them how to use professional design tools like Adobe InDesign, Illustrator, and Photoshop.

+This was a fun course to keep my design knowledge fresh and I felt like a creative director most of the time, coaching individuals to create their best work possible.
 It was challenging teaching an online course, and I learned how to give meaningful and valuable feedback in an entirely digital format.
 This amounted to me doing a screen capture while viewing student work and talking through points of their design while highlighting those things on-screen.
-It was a fun course to keep my design knowledge fresh and I felt like a creative director most of the time, coaching individuals to create their best work possible.